 Upskilling Amidst a Pandemic

-One thing everyone can attest to, is that this year has been a difficult one.
+One thing everyone can attest to is that this year has been a difficult one.
 The labour market is under extreme pressure, and many people have been forced into unemployment.
-It’s a devstating reality for the 992,300 Australians who are without work as of June 2020, and a bleak omen for those still in employment, as unemployment statistics are currently at 7.4%, yet to reach the predicted 8.3%.
+It’s a devastating reality for the 992,300 Australians who are without work as of June 2020, and a bleak omen for those still in employment, as unemployment statistics are currently at 7.4%, yet to reach the predicted 8.3%.